gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 #### Master, core and task instances

-An EMR cluster is composed by at least a master instance and then any combination of core and tasks instances.
+An EMR cluster is composed by exactly one master instance, at least one core instance and any number of tasks instances.

-A detailed explanation of the different instance types is available in the [Aws EMR plan instances page](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-instances.html).
+A detailed explanation of the different instance types is available in the [AWS EMR plan instances page](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-instances.html).

-For simplicity I'll paste a snippet of the Aws official documentation:
+For simplicity I'll paste a snippet of the AWS official documentation:

-* master node: The master node manages the cluster and typically runs master components of distributed applications.
+> * master node: The master node manages the cluster and typically runs master components of distributed applications.
 For example, the master node runs the YARN ResourceManager service to manage resources for applications, as well as the HDFS NameNode service.
 It also tracks the status of jobs submitted to the cluster and monitors the health of the instance groups.
 Because there is only one master node, the instance group or instance fleet consists of a single EC2 instance.
-* core node: Core nodes are managed by the master node.
+> * core node: Core nodes are managed by the master node.
 Core nodes run the Data Node daemon to coordinate data storage as part of the Hadoop Distributed File System (HDFS).
 They also run the Task Tracker daemon and perform other parallel computation tasks on data that installed applications require.
-* task node: Task nodes are optional.
+> * task node: Task nodes are optional.
 You can use them to add power to perform parallel computation tasks on data, such as Hadoop MapReduce tasks and Spark executors.
 Task nodes don't run the Data Node daemon, nor do they store data in HDFS.

 The json below describe configuration details of an EMR master instance: